OCamlPro/owi/doc/src/manpages/owi-c.md

            write results and intermediate compilation artifacts to dir

 COMMON OPTIONS
+       --bench
+           enable benchmarks

+       --color=WHEN (absent=auto)
+           Colorize the output.
+WHEN must be one of auto, always or never.

        --help[=FMT] (default=auto)
            Show this help in format FMT.
 The value FMT must be one of auto, pager, groff or plain.
 With auto, the format is pager or plain whenever the TERM env var is dumb or undefined.

+       -q, --quiet
+           Be quiet.
+Takes over -v and --verbosity.

+       -v, --verbose
+           Increase verbosity.
+Repeatable, but more than twice does not bring more.

+       --verbosity=LEVEL (absent=warning or OWI_VERBOSITY env)
+           Be more or less verbose.
+LEVEL must be one of quiet, error, warning, info or debug.
+Takes over -v.

        --version
            Show version information.